-Benefit amounts are reported in Table 2.26.
+The benefit amount is reported in Table 2.26.

 Table 2.26 Scottish Child Winter Heating Assistance Amounts (£ per year)

 Source: Rates to 2023 set by legislation.
 Rates from 2024 indexed to reflect price (CPI) growth.

 The Scottish Child Winter Heating Assistance is not taxable; does not count as income or capital for means-tested benefits or tax credits; and is not affected by the benefit cap.